maria00m/Star_War_App/README.md

 - **Browse Films**: Check out Star Wars movies and their details
 - **Starships & Vehicles**: Learn about different ships and vehicles

+## to open the documenation :
+-npx typedoc
+-npx http-server docs -p 8080
+## to test the project through unit testing:
+-npm test
 ##  Technologies Used

 - **Next.js** - React framework for building web apps